-Chosen By: Allison Wells, Senior Director, Public Affairs Location: Dresden, Kennebec County Description: A former orchard and farm, the area extends down to the shore of the Kennebec River forming the upper reaches of Merrymeeting Bay.
+Chosen By: Allison Wells, Senior Director, Public Affairs Location: Dresden, Lincoln County Description: A former orchard and farm, the area extends down to the shore of the Kennebec River forming the upper reaches of Merrymeeting Bay.
 A walk along the well-maintained old road passes through old orchards (often teeming with birds), small ponds and wetlands Read More

-Chosen By: Allison Wells, Senior Director, Public Affairs Location: Boothbay Harbor, Lincoln County Description: A Boothbay Region Land Trust preserve that extends over two spruce and fir clad peninsulas in the lower tidal reaches of the Sheepscot River system between Boothbay and Edgecomb.
+Chosen By: Allison Wells, Senior Director, Communications & Public Affairs Location: Boothbay Harbor, Lincoln County Description: A Boothbay Region Land Trust preserve that extends over two spruce and fir clad peninsulas in the lower tidal reaches of the Sheepscot River system between Boothbay and Edgecomb.
 Oven’s Mouth is a narrow gut through which flows an Read More

-Chosen By: Allison Wells, Senior Director, Public Affairs Location: Gilead to Bethel, Oxford County Description: A six-mile excursion from Gilead to Bethel along a beautiful stretch of the Androscoggin River.
+Chosen By: Allison Wells, Senior Director, Public Affairs & Communications Location: Gilead to Bethel, Oxford County Description: A six-mile excursion from Gilead to Bethel along a beautiful stretch of the Androscoggin River.
 The paddle, at a leisurely pace, takes three to four hours and winds through the spectacular beauty of the Mahoosucs, the northernmost extension Read More

 Maine is famous for its tides, gently coming and going across mudflats and estuaries and pushing back and forth over the rocky coast.
 But there’s another tide, one that would likely appear just as dramatic, if you could see it.
 It’s the great spring movement of North America’s migratory birds.